paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/06/monaco/index.md

 To do this, we’d need to get a tender at *Port de Fontvieille*{lang="fr"}.
 Hidden away on the other side of [The Rock][6], walking through *Fontvieille*{lang="fr"} led to my first realisation; Monaco is bigger than I imagined.
 Not much bigger, but large enough to have a few distinct districts, of which Monte Carlo is but one.

 Our tender – a sleek black mini-yacht that wouldn’t look out of place in a Bond film – raced around The Rock before delivering us to *Port Hercule*{lang="fr"}.
-After a short wait among all the traffic, we embarked upon our larger yacht via a gruesome ladder.
+After a short wait among all the traffic, we boarded our larger yacht via a gruesome ladder.

-Over three decks,fans were fed and fuelled while waiting for the free practice sessions to start.
+Over three decks, fans were fed and fuelled while waiting for the free practice sessions to start.
 Once underway, we headed to the stern to watch the cars as they exited the tunnel, down the straight and towards the *Nouvelle Chicane*{lang="fr"}.
 It was the usual blink and you’d miss it stuff of watching live motor sport – but on a boat!

 The new regulation cars are noticeably larger, an impression undoubtedly aided by the minuscule track.
 The engines – always a topic for debate – still sound horrendous.
 I’m not one for arguing they should be louder, but they currently give the impression that these cars are lumbering hulks of partially decorated carbon fibre, groaning as they approach each corner.
 I love the new design, but the engines need fine-tuning.